zheli/django1.5-generic-project-template/README.md

 django1.5-generic-project-template
 ==================================

-generic project template for django1.5
+This is a generic project template for django1.5 based on https://github.com/josephmisiti/generic-django-project.